Things To Do & Places To See In Rarotonga

 Para O Tane

 Unfortunately, you can only check out this former chief’s palace from the outside.
-This is the site of the treaty signing, accepting British protectorate over the Cook Islands in 1888.
+This is the site of the treaty signing, accepting the British protectorate over the Cook Islands in 1888.

 Avarua Catholic Church